 Like what kind of jobs?

 Like walking dogs.
 So, I always reinvest my returns.
-This way I can maximise the compounding effect.
+This way I can maximize the compounding effect.

 Tell me more about the investment competition.